ananevans/CarND-Behavioral-Cloning-P3/writeup.md

 #### 1. An appropriate model architecture has been employed

 First, I used the Dave-2 model.
 The first layer is the normalization suggested in the project directions.
+The secong layer is cropping the image to contain only the relevant road image.
+Next, there are five convolution layers.
+After the flatteing layer, there are four dense layers, with the last one consisting of one neuron.

 Layer (type)                 Output Shape              Param # lambda_1 (Lambda)            (None, 160, 320, 3)       0